ceciliabinck/cook-with-me/README.md

 ## Styling

 The navbar is vertical on top of the screen.
 The navbar on a large screen is fully viewable.
 On smaller screens, it will present itself as a hamburger navbar whereas you click it the menu slides out.
 The Navbar is styled the color **#ff9800 orange** from Materialize.
 The text in the navbar is the colour **White**.
 I tried to give it the colour yellow, from Materialize, but that did not work.
 I have to say that I think it works the white text in the orange navbar.
 The text has some extra shadow so it will pop out of the orange navbar.
 The page has the colour **#ffff80**.
 As for these 2 colours, I choose them because they have a positive effect on your appetite.
-I choose to style the page titles all in H1 and centred on the page.
+I choose to style the page titles all in H1 and centred on the page and use the **default black** for all the text.
+I have used two types of buttons, an edit button and a delete/cancel button.
+The edit buttons have a **light green** colour from Materialize.
+The delete/cancel button have a **red** colour also from Materialize.
+I styled the text on all the buttons in the same **white** colour as the navbar.
+To make it stand out better against the colour of the button.

-### home
+### Home

 The Intro section on the home page consists of the text Welcome to and the name of the project.
 Under the welcome text, I have placed a carousel with some of the pictures of the dishes that you can find on the page.
 The last part of this intro section has an h5 and it tells the user what the idea is of the website.